 During the autumn months, I typically carry a separate rod rigged with two streamers so that I have the flexibility to change tactics when necessary.
 I’ll routinely nymph a riffle or run first, then come back through with a tandem streamer rig looking for any opportunistic feeders that I may have missed.
 Some of the biggest fish of the year are fooled with streamers between September and November.

-When I am walk-wading, I typically fish these with a floating line, but don’t rule out using a Scientific Anglers Sonar Sink 25 Cold to increase your sink rates when your fishing from a drift boat or inflatable raft.
+Another tip for fly fishing in the fall is that when I am walk-wading, I typically fish these with a floating line, but don’t rule out using a Scientific Anglers Sonar Sink 25 Cold to increase your sink rates when your fishing from a drift boat or inflatable raft.
 It is designed with a 25 foot sinking head that gets your streamers deep quickly.
 When you want to get “down and dirty”, this fly line is a must-have!